-(j) Impairment of non-financial assets
+(j) Impairment of Non-Financial Assets

 Non-financial assets are tested for impairment when events or changes in circumstances indicate that their carrying amounts may not be recoverable.
 In addition, long-lived assets that are not amortized are subject to an annual impairment assessment.
-An impairment charge is recognized for the amount by which the asset's carrying amount exceeds its recoverable amount.
-The recoverable amount is based on the greater of the value in use and the fair value less cost to dispose of the CGUs, groups of CGUs or investments.
+An impairment charge is recognized for the amount by which the cash generating unit's (CGU") carrying amount exceeds its recoverable amount.
+The recoverable amount is based on the greater of the value in use and the fair value less cost to dispose of the CGU, groups of CGUs or investments.